cgarbin/cgarbin.github.io/_posts/2021-04-25-shap-experiments-image-classification.md

 ### Accurate network

-This section explores the feature attribution using the (fairly) accurate network.
+This section explores feature attribution using the (fairly) accurate network.
 This network achieves 97% overall accuracy.

 Each picture below shows these pieces of information: